pennhanlee/tp/docs/UserGuide.md

 Format: `goaldel INDEX`

 * Removes goal for the book at the specified `INDEX`.
-The index refers to the index number shown in the displayed book list.
-The index **must be a positive number** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed book list.

-Examples:
+* The index **must be a positive number** 1, 2, 3, …​

 Example Command | Result
 -----------------|--------